-Variable-Length Constant: dop_poly\$c_length
+Variable-Length Constant: dop\poly\$c\length

 DESCRIPTION The Fill Polygon operation enables you to write a polygon (more precisely, a trapezoid) filled with a pattern or a solid color.
 The trapezoid you create must have top and bottom lines that are both parallel and horizontal.
 That is, Y coordinates of the upper corners must be the same, and Y coordinates of the lower corners must be the same.
 NOTE: Some of these restrictions might be lifted in a future release.
 Relevant Common Block Fields To draw a pattern-filled polygon to the screen, first use the UISDC\$LOAD BITMAP routine to load a bitmap with the desired pattern from processor memory to the offscreen bitmap memory.
 This routine returns a bitmap ID that must be loaded in the bitmap_ID field of the Common block.
 (See Section 5.7 for details about loading bitmaps.)
-To fill the polygon with the solid foreground color, specify a bitmap ID of 0 and omit the Unique block.
+To fill the polygon with the solid foreground color, specify a bitmap ID of $0$ and omit the Unique block.
 Initializing the Unique Block The Unique block describes which portion of the loaded bitmap pattern you should use to fill the polygon.
 Initializing the Variable Block The Variable block describes the polygon (more precisely, the trapezoid) by specifying the end points of the two lines (the left and right edges of the polygon).
 Note that the top and bottom lines of the trapezoid must be both parallel and horizontal.
 Therefore, Y coordinates of the upper corners must be the same, and Y coordinates of the lower corners must be the same.
 The QDSS bitmap-memory coordinate system uses an X coordinate that increases from left to right and a Y coordinate that increases down.
 For example, to access the top left corner of a bitmap in QDSS memory, specify 0 for both the X and Y source coordinates.
-EXAMPLE This FORTRAN sample program segment draws a filled polygon as follows: 1 Creates a bitmap pattern (in a function) 2 Uses UISDC\$LOAD_BITMAP to load the bitmap 3 Specifies an opcount of 1 4 Initialized the Unique block 4 Initializes the Unique block5 Initializes the Variable block with the end points of the two sides of the polygon !
-Calling prog ram !
-Function tha ! and loads th
+EXAMPLE This FORTRAN sample program segment draws a filled polygon as follows: Creates a bitmap pattern (in a function) 2 Uses UISDC\$LOAD_BITMAP to load the bitmap 3 Specifies an opcount of 1 4 Initializes the Unique block 5 Initializes the Variable block with the end points of the two sides of the polygon